jon-leal/jon-leal/README.md

 # Jonatas Leal

-Hi there👋  I'm a software engineering student at Cruzeiro do Sul University, I had the opportunity to work for the biggest company in the Oil & Gas industry, where I developed a strong ability to create solutions to complex problems.
-I am always looking to learn more and improve my skills.
+Hi there👋  I am a technology enthusiast software engineer, always seeking to develop efficient and effective solutions that bring value to the business.

 Also, I have a strong foundation in electronics engineering.
 I've worked as an electronic technician, developing electronic circuit boards of GNSS receivers for Brazilian Army Forces and civil end users.